Skip to main content

 The Princeton Summer Journalism Program (PSJP) was one of the first programs to provide high-achieving high schoolers from low-income backgrounds with a free, residential journalism and college prep program.
 Participants study current affairs, learn from Princeton professors and journalists, and collaborate on a range of projects, including their own newspaper, The Princeton Summer Journal

 Additionally, students (who must be rising seniors) will receive extensive guidance on how to navigate every part of the college process, from identifying best-fit schools to writing personal statements.
-This year, the program is being offered in a hybrid format, with students completing and participating in online work before being assembled on Princeton’s campus for a 10-day residential experience that will give them a taste of what life at an elite institution is like.
+The program is offered in a hybrid format, with students completing and participating in online work before being assembled on Princeton’s campus for a 10-day residential experience that gives them a taste of what life at an elite institution is like.

 12. NYC Summer Academy